-The Special Milk Program provides payment for milk for children who do not have access to other meal programs.
-These programs may be offered by public or private, non-profit schools, or camps.
-Schools in the National School Lunch or School Breakfast Programs may also participate in the Special Milk Program to provide milk to children in half-day pre-kindergarten and kindergarten programs where children do not have access to the school meal programs.
+Special Milk Program (SMP) provides payment for milk to children who do not have access to other meal programs and may be offered by public, private, and non-profit schools, or camps.
+Schools in the National School Lunch Program (NSLP) or the National School Breakfast Programs (NSBP) may also participate in this program which provides milk to children in half-day Pre-kindergarten and Kindergarten programs who do not have access to the school meal programs.

+Reimbursement rates differ depending on which Special Milk option each sponsor has elected.
 The following reimbursement rates are effective from July 1, 2017 - June 30, 2018

 Claim amendments that result in an upward amendment (additional reimbursement) must be received by the state agency within 90 days after the end of the month being amended.
 Downward amendments may be submitted anytime.

 An exception for an upward amendment to a claim which exceeds the 90-day period may be granted with state agency approval if the circumstances that caused the amendment were beyond their control (fire, flood, disaster).
 This formal request must address the problem contributing to the lateness of the amendment and outline the actions to be taken to avoid future late amended claims.
 This exception is only available to a sponsor once every three years.

 In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS), the Utah State Board of Education (USBE) Child Nutrition Program (CNP) distributes policy memorandums to provide guidance and clarification on program requirements and regulations.